Toddler development and milestones: your 26 month old

 - The torso will grow and his posture will also get better as he begins to walk straight on his own.
 He could have easily cut 15 milk teeth by this point as well.

-- In order to keep your child interested in the food you prepare, you can try cutting the foods into fun shapes or serving various colours on a plate.
+- In order to keep your child interested in the food you prepare, you can try cutting his food into fun shapes or serving various colours on a plate.